TwistedDNA/spaceship-diceroll/README.md

 Multi ship battles are shown in MultiShipBattleRunner class.
 Primitive damage mealing strategy makes this simulation not exactly accurate.

-Single ship vs ship battles with statistics display.
-See OneOnOne class.

-My humble tries to predict outcome of battle based on ship statistics is in ChancesVs class.
-This should be the most accurate and efficient way of understanding balance of power, but I lack probability theory knowledge to do this right.
-Will come back to this later.

 ##### Planned improvements
 Find formula to predict battle results more precisely.
 Implement more efficient damage dealing strategy.